DegreeBachelor of Science with a major in Dental Hygiene

 Marji Harmer-Beem, RDH, MS, BS

-The Dental Hygiene Program endeavors for excellence by preparing oral health professionals intellectually and practically for a broad and robust career in dental hygiene.
+The Dental Hygiene Program distinguishes itself by masterfully preparing oral health professionals, both intellectually and practically, for a broad and robust career in dental hygiene.

 This dynamic 4-year program begins with the students becoming fully engaged during their first four semesters in the building of a foundation of knowledge in the sciences and liberal studies, while simultaneously being introduced to interrelated disciplines within the health professions.
 The students begin their academic experience on the Biddeford campus, which will provide them with the opportunity to enjoy full participation in clubs, seminars, sports and intercollegiate activities.